Euro zone bond yields rise; focus on coronavirus infections, supply

-Euro zone bonds rose in early Tuesday trade as attention focussed on a rise in coronavirus infection rates.
-The Chinese city of Wuhan, where the coronavirus pandemic originated, saw its first new cases since its lockdown was lifted, adding to concern easing restrictions may raise infection rates.
+Eurozone bond yields edged higher on Tuesday as investors kept a wary eye on climbing coronavirus infection rates in China and other countries that have eased their lockdown restrictions.
+The Chinese city of Wuhan, where the coronavirus pandemic originated, saw its first new cases since its lockdown was lifted, adding to concern easing restrictions may cause a rise in new cases.

-DZ Bank's Cossor cited a break to a trendline on Bund future prices, with the future quoted below recent trends, which could put selling pressure on Bunds as technical traders would see it as a negative signal for bond prices.
-Italian 10-year bond yields were down 1 basis point to 1.88%, after rising 10 bps during the previous session .
+DZ Bank's Cossor cited a break to a trendline on Bund futures prices, with the future quoted below recent trends.
+Technical traders could see this as a negative signal for bond prices, putting selling pressure on Bunds, he said.
+Italian 10-year bond yields were down 1 basis point to 1.88%, after rising 10 bps during the previous session.

 - READ MORE ON: